Our State Of Disunion: Trump, Pelosi Spar Over Big Speech But Why Do We Care?

 And isn't that appropriate?
 Many other federal functions are either grounded or up in the air as we mark four weeks of the longest partial government shutdown in history.

-Pelosi says the usual SOTU ritual is risky and inappropriate when so much of the federal government is shut down or working without pay.
+Pelosi says the usual SOTU ritual is risky and inappropriate when so much of the federal government is shut down and many employees are working without pay.
 Trump says then the same applies to overseas travel by members of Congress.
-And Trump backed that up by canceling his own administration's delegation to the World Economic Forum in Davos, Switzerland — grounding his treasury secretary, secretary of state, commerce secretary, trade representative and deputy chief of staff.
+And Trump backed that up by canceling his own administration's delegation to the World Economic Forum in Davos, Switzerland — grounding his Treasury secretary, secretary of state, commerce secretary, trade representative and deputy chief of staff.

 All this may be nothing more than the latest partisan volleying over the Southern border wall Trump wants funded and the shutdown.
 But it does raise the question of security as it pertains to the State of the Union speech, and that raises the question of the value of the speech itself.